Sneezedip/ExpenseTrackerCL/README.md

     [Version 1.1.0]
         - Created new Classes for code optimization.
         - If a user doesn't have an account, the program will ask for a new PIN
-        - User can add Balance *1
+        - User can add Balance
-        - User can Set new Budget *1
+        - User can Set new Budget
         - All updated and saved in real time.

-        *1 - Accessible in Account Settings
     [Version 1.0.1]
         - Fixed a bug when the user get blocked, the correct pin need to be inserted twice [Version 1.0.0]